cortinico/cortinico.github.io/_posts/2019-01-17-jetifier-reverse.md

 If you're working with Android nowadays, you'll probably be familiar with **Android X**, the _major package renaming_ of the Android Support library announced at Google I/O 2018.
 It's time to migrate!

-Although, if you're working on a big project (or if you love procasticating) you probably haven't migrated yet.
+Although, if you're working on a big project (or if you love procrastinating) you probably haven't migrated yet.
 One of the tool can come handy in this case is **Jetifier** in **reverse mode**.

 # AndroidX

 Google finally decided to cleanup and re-organize the good old Support Library (launched in [March 2011](https://developer.android.com/topic/libraries/support-library/rev-archive#rev1)!).
 Historically, classes in the Support Library used to have packages like `android.support.v4.app.`.

 The `.v4` in the package meant that the code provided was supposed to be backward compatible for API level 4 and higher.
-Given that now we're at API level 28, having a `.v4` in the package name doesn't add much value (it moslty creates confusion).
+Given that now we're at API level 28, having a `.v4` in the package name doesn't add much value (it mostly creates confusion).

 All the packages in the Support Library got standardized under the `androidx.` package.
 So for examples `android.support.v4.app.Fragment` will be `androidx.fragment.app.Fragment`.
 The list with all the mapping is [pretty long](https://developer.android.com/jetpack/androidx/migrate#class_mappings).
 You need to take care that everything in your codebase is migrated to use the new packages.